Il turco in Italia

 Premiere on 8th September 2021 Kaunas State Musical Theatre, Lithuania

-Video of making design for the production:
+Videos of making the production: